A mesmerising fable with a difference, set in Japan over 1000 years ago

 So Miyuki sets off.
 Along her way she will encounter a host of remarkable characters, from prostitutes and innkeepers, to warlords and priests with evil in mind.
 She will endure ambushes and disaster, for the villagers are not the only people fixated on the fate of the eight magnificent carp.

 But when she reaches the Office of Gardens and Ponds, Miyuki discovers that the trials of her journey are far from over.
-For in the Imperial City, nothing is quite as it seems, and beneath a veneer of refinement and ritual, there is an impenetrable barrier of politics and snobbery that Miyuki must overcome if she is to return to Shimae.
+For in the Office of Gardens and Ponds, nothing is quite as it seems, and beneath its veneer of refinement and ritual, there is an impenetrable barrier of politics and snobbery that Miyuki must overcome if she is to return to Shimae.

 A delicate spread of impressions, combining sensuality, adventure and the supernatural - Le Figaro Magazine